 Twino P2P lending platform review

-Twino lets you invest in unsecured consumer loans from Poland, Georgia, Denmark, Russia, Kazakhstan, Georgia and Spain.
+Twino lets you invest in unsecured consumer and property-backed loans from Latvia, Poland, Russia, Kazakhstan, and Vietnam.

 The Latvian-based peer-to-peer lending marketplace that started in 2009 and currently has more than 18.000 investors registered on the platform.

-At the beginning of 2020, more than 600 million EUR worth of loans were funded on the platform.
+At the end of 2020, more than 740 million EUR worth of loans were funded on the platform.
 You can view more statistics about Twino on their website.

 There are no fees on the platform.
 Twino is making money from the spread between what interest rate borrowers are charged and what rate is offered to the investors.

 Anyone in the world can open an account on Twino, as long as they have an EU bank account.